-Researchers have demonstrated that a new mapping approach based on near-infrared spectroscopy can distinguish between fat and muscle tissue in the heart.
-This distinction is critical when using radiofrequency ablation to treat a serious heart rhythm problem known as ventricular tachycardia.
+Researchers have shown that a novel near-infrared spectroscopy-based mapping method can differentiate between fat and muscle tissue in the heart.
+This distinction is crucial when using radiofrequency ablation to address the serious heart rhythm issue known as ventricular tachycardia.

-Radiofrequency ablation, the only treatment for ventricular tachycardia, involves identifying areas of the heart that are triggering abnormal signals and then heating them to the point that abnormal signals can no longer be transmitted.
-During the procedure, it’s important, yet challenging, to identify precisely where to deliver energy while avoiding healthy tissue.
+The only therapy for ventricular tachycardia is radiofrequency ablation, which involves locating the parts of the heart that produce abnormal signals and heating them to the point where abnormal signals can no longer be transmitted.
+Finding the exact location to transfer energy during the procedure while avoiding healthy tissue is crucial but difficult.